-columbia, South Carolina (24) April 17, 1944.
-The Honorable Olin D. Johnson Governor of South Carolina The State Capital According to certain of your public statements which have Columbia, South Carolina.
-According to cortain of your public statements which have been brought into high relief very recently in connection with the Special Sassion of the General Assembly of South Carolina, you hold that the more fact of being born of white parents transcends all other human values, at that all white men and all white women are superior to all men and women that all white men and all white My dear Sir: that of being born of white parents transcends all other human values, that all white men and all white women are superior to all men and women are superior and those are the superior at th that all white men and all white women are superior to all men and women of color simply because they are not born white.
-And there are thousands in South Carolina who think just as you do.
-But it happens that I do not acree in the least with you and your constituency on this thing you call white supremacy. be able to give a procise definition of what you term white supremore, be able to give a procise definition of what you term "white supremary and to present logical and immispitable data to substantiate whatever and think it is.
-I do not believe on the other hand that was a superfection of the other hand that and to present logical and indisputable data to substantiate whatever you think it is.
+The Honorable Olin D. Johnson Governor of South Carolina The State Capitol According to cortain of your public statements which have Columbia, South Carolina.
+According to certain of your mublic statements which have been brought into high relief yeavy recently in connection with the Special Sassion of the General Assembly of South Carolina, you hold that the mere fact of being born of white parents transcends all other human values,-My dear Sir: fast of being born of white parents transcenas all other human values.
+The fall white mon and all white women are superior to all men and women of actor simuly because they are not here white.
+And shows are showned that all white mon and all white women are superior to all men and women of color simply because they are not bern white.
+And there are thousands agree in the least with you and your constituency on this thing you call "white supremacy".
+With the assistance of your adherents, however, you should be able to give a prodise definition of what you term withte supremacy; and to researt lesion, and indianately date to substantiate whatmann be able to give a procise definition of what you form "White supremary and to present logical and indignitable data to substantiate whatever you think it is.
+I do not believe on the other hand, that you will a and to present logical and indisputable data to substantiate whatever you think it is.
 I do not believe, on the other hand, that you will be able to present authentic information to prove your claims.
-Consequently, since in South Carolina at the present time you are the most outstanding exponent and advocate of the machine supremacy comment.
-I am hereby CHRIZENSING YELL OF BIRTHE DEPARTS on the cut-task benefits. are the most outstanding exponent and advocate of the "white supremacy" come copt, I am hereby CHALLENGING YOU TO FUBLIC DEPARTS on the subject, Resolved: The Congests of "Thite Supremacy" Is Sound - Biblically, Bistorically, and copt, I am hereby CHALLEMOING YOU TO FUBLIC DENATE on the subject, Resolved: The Concept of "Rights Supremacy to Sound - Biblically, and Sound - Biblically, and I sound - Biblically, and I sound - Biblically, and of the your force, and one of the your force, and one subject on the to say nor force of the business of Negroes and other mationally and internationally renowned persons of color.
-The least publicity on the prospective debate would draw a The least publicity on the prospective debate would draw a discerning audience.
-While the composite reactions of the audience would be a second of the audience of the impressions made.
-There are the second of the audience of the aud discerning audience.
-While the composite reactions of the audience would give each of us some jdes of the impressions made, there must be special address.
-You may choose one Audience Taball choose one and we man agree give each of us some idea of the impressions made, there must be special judges.
+Consequently, since in South Carolina at the present time you are the most outstanding exponent and advocate of the "white supremacy" com-nent, I am hereby CHALENGTED YOU TO PHETIC DEPATE on the subject manalumit aro the most outstamling expendent and advocate of the "white supremacy" com-copt, I am hereby GHALENGING YOU TO FUBLIC DEDATE on the subject, Resolved Die Remont of "Thite Supremary" Is Sourd - Biblically.
+Hesteriaelly and ospi, I am hereby CHALERGING YOU TO FUELIC DERATE on the subject, Resolved: The onsert of winkte Supremacy' is Sound - Biblically, Historically, and SolontIfically.
+In your presentation, I am challenging you to prove, unequivecelly and conclusively, that you are superior to me to say monthing of the hundreds of Negrons and other nationally and internationally renormed nerworks of color.
+The loust publicity on the prospective debate would draw a The least publicity on the prospective dubate would draw a discorning audience.
+While the composite reactions of the audience would size each of we nows idee of the impressions made, there must be energin discerning audience.
+While the composite reactions of the audience would five each of us some idea of the impressions made, there must be special addeed.
+You may above one fudge, I shall chease one and we must seen Sive each of us some idea of the impressions made, there must be special judges.
 You may choose one judge; I shall choose one, and we must agree on a third.
 Better still, you may choose two and I shall choose one.
-If you desire, you may select any person of your choice as a colleague.
+If you desire, you may scheet any person of your choice as a colleague.
 In that case, I shall choose a second. persons of color.
-The debate may be held in any public assembly hall in Columbia, preferably in the Hall of the General Assembly on an evening during year. during your Special Session.
+The debate may be held in any public assembly hall in Columbia, preferably in the Hall of the General Assembly on an evening during your during your Special Session.